systemseed/falcon/docs/payments.rst

 - Credit Cards through Stripe (disabled by default)
 - Credit Cards through Realex / Global Payments (disabled by default)
 - Direct Debits (enabled by default)
-- Example payment (enabled by default).
-Just for demo purpose.
-Consider disabling or removing it when going live.
+- Example payment (disabled by default)

 In fact, thanks to `Commerce Decoupled Checkout <https://www.drupal.org/project/commerce_decoupled_checkout>`_ any other Drupal module which provides payment gateway for Drupal Commerce is supported as well.